-I’ve been baking and tweaking this recipe to get it just like it’s wheat-filled inspiration.
-My kids haven’t complained.
-In fact, they’ve been begging me to make more every single day!
+I’ve been baking and tweaking this recipe to get it just like it’s wheat-filled inspiration—and my kids haven’t complained.
+In fact, they’ve been begging me to make more every day.

 Looking for more gluten-free recipes and resources?
 This Everything Gluten Free page is a library of everything gluten free we’ve worked on.

 If you’re a regular around here, you know that I don’t typically use sugar in my recipes.
-Typically I opt for sweeteners that don’t raise your blood sugar levels—stevia, xylitol, and erythritol (you can read more about why I like those sweeteners by clicking the links).
+Typically I opt for sweeteners that don’t raise your blood sugar levels—stevia, xylitol, and erythritol.

 I did try to make this molasses cookies recipe sugar-free, but it just wasn’t happening.
 I couldn’t get the texture or taste quite to my liking.
 In the end, I decided this would have to be one of those special occasion recipes.
 I hope you can enjoy them this Christmas season!